Proto-Indo-European society: Yamnaya period (3300–2600)

 As the steppe became dryer and colder between 3500 and 3000, herds needed to be moved more frequently in order to feed them sufficiently.
 Yamnaya distinctive identity was thus founded on mobile pastoralism, permitted by two earlier innovations: the introduction of the wheeled wagon and the domestication of the horse.
 Yamnaya herders likely watched over their cattle and raided on horseback, while they drove wagons for the bulk transport of water or food.
 Light-framework dwellings could be easily assembled and disassembled to be transported on pack animals.

 Another climate change that occurred after around 3000 led to a more favourable environment allowing for grassland productivity.
 Yamnaya new pastoral economy then experienced a third wave of rapid demographic expansion, that time towards Central and Northern Europe.
-Migrations of Usatovo people towards southeastern Poland, crossing through the Old European Tripolye culture from around 3300 BCE, followed by Yamnya migrations towards the Pannonian Basin between 3100 and 2800, are interpreted by some scholars as movements of pre-Italic, pre-Celtic and pre-Germanic speakers.
+Migrations of Usatovo people towards southeastern Poland, crossing through the Old European Tripolye culture from around 3300 BCE, followed by Yamnaya migrations towards the Pannonian Basin between 3100 and 2800, are interpreted by some scholars as movements of pre-Italic, pre-Celtic and pre-Germanic speakers.

 The Proto-Indo-European language probably ceased to be spoken after 2500 as its various dialects had already evolved into non-mutually intelligible languages that began to spread across most of western Eurasia during the third wave of Indo-European migrations (3300–1500).
 Indo-Iranian languages were introduced to Central Asia, present-day Iran, and South Asia after 2000 BCE.